studentenschaft/Biddit2/app/scripts/ingest-exam-plan/README.md

 6. **Spot-check ~10 entries** against the PDF: one from each slot, a cross-listed pair (`3,802 | 4,802`), an `AT` row and an oral entry.

-7. **Refresh the golden fixture** if the source PDF changed:
+7. **Add or refresh the golden fixture.** Extract the exact layout text:

    ```bash
    pdftotext -layout -enc UTF-8 -eol unix "../docs/exams/Prüfungsplan OT Winter 2027.pdf" \
      scripts/ingest-exam-plan/__tests__/fixtures/winter-2027.txt
    ```

+   For a revised PDF in the same semester, refresh that semester's existing fixture.
+For a new semester, choose a new fixture name (for example, `summer-2027.txt`) and add a corresponding case to `__tests__/goldenFile.test.js`; do not repoint the HS26 case or delete its files.
+Each case must rebuild its semester's plan and compare it byte-for-byte against the matching `public/exams/<SEMESTER>.json`.

-   The golden test rebuilds the plan from this fixture and compares it byte-for-byte against `public/exams/HS26.json`, so review the artifact's diff line by line before blessing it.
+   Review the artifact's diff line by line before blessing it.
 Do not reformat the fixture — losing its form feeds degrades page splitting to the banner fallback.

-8. **`npm test` and `npm run lint`**, then commit the PDF, the artifact and the fixtures, and add a CHANGELOG entry.
+8. **`npm test` and `npm run lint`**, then commit the PDF, the artifact and the fixture, the golden-test case, and a CHANGELOG entry.

+9. **Re-ingest later publications for the same semester.** If the report prints `W_AT_INCOMPLETE`, repeat the dry run, write, spot-check, fixture and test steps when HSG publishes the complete alternative-date plan.
+Review the resulting JSON diff as carefully as the initial import.

 ## Options